Puff pastry appetizers are what I turn to when I want something that looks impressive but doesn’t ask too much of me.

 - Pesto Pinwheels: Bright and herby

-- Can I use frozen puff pastry: Yes just thaw properly
+- Can I use frozen puff pastry: Yes just thaw it fully in the refrigerator before using.

 - Do I need egg wash: It helps with color